-The Family Medicine-Psychiatry Residency Program at the University of Iowa Hospitals and Clinics was founded in 1998 and has a stable history.
+Each person invested in combined Family Medicine-Psychiatry training has a unique story about how he or she came to the field.
+The journey to become a practicing physician is an important one and getting the types of experiences to nurture the type of career you envision during residency is key.
+Since it was founded in 1998, the Family Medicine-Psychiatry Residency Program at the University of Iowa Hospitals and Clinics has helped residents develop into successful practicing Family Medicine-Psychiatry board certified physicians.
 With sponsor departments that are nationally recognized, residents in the program have achieved many honors and had many leadership opportunities.
 For example, our residents have:

-- Been elected Member in Training for the American Psychiatric Association Board of Trustees; and
+- Elected Member in Training for the American Psychiatric Association Board of Trustees

-We hope that you'll consider the Family Medicine-Psychiatry Residency Program at the University of Iowa Hospitals and Clinics and look forward to answering any questions you may have about the program or Iowa City.
+Please consider the Family Medicine-Psychiatry Residency Program at the University of Iowa Hospitals and Clinics and I look forward to answering any questions you may have about the program or Iowa City.